How to Deploy MinIO - An Opensource Object Storage Solution

 Share Object Storage Files on MinIO

-Access MinIO using an S3 Client
+Access MinIO using an S3 Browser

-S3 client applications offer a secure way to upload and manage object storage files.
+S3 client applications offer a secure method to upload and manage object storage files.
 The MinIO API runs on port 9000 and accepts S3 connections on your server to create and manage files.
 Follow the steps below to use an S3 client application such as S3 Browser to establish a connection and upload files on your server.

 Create Access Keys